unyt-org/uix/docs/manual/03 JSX.md

 myClass = "abc"; // myDiv class is still "xyz"
 ```

-To achieve reactive behaviour, you need to pass in a `Ref` value:
+To achieve reactive behaviour, you can pass in a `Ref` value:
 ```tsx
 let myClass = $$("xyz");
 const myDiv = <div class={myClass}></div>